audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 for details of any issues that have been identified after release of this version.

- * Using "Undo" when a label track is paired with any audio track causes the pairing to break, and can cause crashes.
+ * Using "Undo" when a label track is linked with any audio track causes the linkage to break, and can cause crashes.

+ * "On demand" loading of files not available if using the optional FFmpeg importer (that is, if "ffmpeg-compatible files" is set in the import window).

  * Preferences window: OK button does not work when a tab is selected in the left-hand panel.